NaluCFD/Nalu/docs/source/verification/verification.rst

 simulation.
 Specifically, the IO module linearly interpolates between the closest data interval in the precursor data set.
 A recycling offset factor is included within the IO interface that allows for the cycling of data over the full time scale of interest within the subsequent simulation.
-For typical statistically stationary turbulent flows, this is be useful to ensure proper statistics are captured in subsequent runs.
+For typical statistically stationary turbulent flows, this is useful to ensure proper statistics are captured in subsequent runs.

 After the transient data set from the precursor simulation is interpolated to the proper time,